JamesQFreeman/MicEye/docs/docs/data_collection.md

 Place all the images in a same folder, then change the "image folder" option in  ```config.json```.

-The data collection begin with typing the name name down.
+The data collection begin with typing the name down.
 And a message is shown to the volunteers to tell them how the experiment is setted up.
 You can modify the message at ```main.py```.

 ![inputname](img/inputname.gif)